Business Page Index

 The Business Of Boat Building - Page 2

-Purchasing: Not everything you need can be purchased locally.
+Purchasing: Not everything you need may be available locally.
 Sometimes you have to order business supplies over the internet or by phone.
-Many businesses offer discounts if you buy in volume, if you pay cash or pay within a set amount of time.
-Take advantage of these if possible.
-For instance, purchasing boat nails.
+Many businesses that supply the materials you need offer discounts if you buy in volume, or if you pay cash or pay within a set amount of time.
+Make sure you ask your suppliers about this.
+It will save you money.
+For instance suppose you are purchasing boat nails.
 If you need a gross of boat nails for one boat, but know that you're going to be building ten, you will save a lot of money if you buy 10 gross and get the discount.
-Make sure you ask businesses about this.
-Also, repeat customers are often given a discount.
-If you register your business with the state (the requirement varies from state to state, but it's good thing to do anyway) then you will be assigned a business tax number.
-With that number you can buy wholesale and not have to pay sales tax.
+Also, repeat customers are often given a discount so try to establish a steady relationship with your suppliers.
+Also, if you register your business with the state (the requirement varies from state to state, but it's good thing to do anyway) then you will be assigned a business tax number.
+With that number you can buy wholesale from your suppliers and not have to pay sales tax.

 You also have a responsibility under Federal Law that requires you to correct safety defects or defects that create a substantial risk of injury.
 See the link to Defect Notification Recalls.

-There is an article from Professional Boatbuilder Magazine Number 103 Oct/Nov 2006, Fine Product.
+There is an article in Professional Boatbuilder Magazine Number 103 Oct/Nov 2006, titled Fine Product.
 Failed Startup.
-Professional Boatbuilder.
-This is a good example of someone who is a great boatbuilder, but didn't take all the business into consideration.
+See Professional Boatbuilder.
+This is a good example of someone who is a great boatbuilder, but didn't take all aspects of business into consideration.
 The state of North Carolina has a very good guide to starting a business.
 Much of what is in it applies anywhere you wish to start a business.

 Remember this.
 A boat builder thinks he is in business to make boats.
 But, a business man knows he is in business to make money.
 If you are not in business to make money, then you are not going to be in business very long.